Hybanos/Hahalloc/README.md

 ┗━━━━━━┻━━━━━━━━━━━┛    ┗━━━━━━┻━━━━━━━━━━━┛    ┗━━━━━━┻━━━━━━━━━━━┛    ┗━━━━━━┻━━━━━━━━━━━┛
 ```
 With this structure, we just have to store a pointer to the first range on the stack and we can let it expand itself as the user requests more memory.
-However, for the sake of optimisation, there are a total of 21 ranges stored on the stack.
+However, there are a total of 21 ranges stored on the stack.
 This allows allocations of similar sizes to stay close to eachother, preventing some fragmentation of the memory.
 Ranges that are pointed to from the heap are called **root ranges** and have a special flag in their metadata.